frontendj/test-gallery/README.md

 **HomeContainer**
 The main container component that handles loading images and managing state for the image grid and modal.

+**useImageLoader**
+Custom hook to manage fetching images from the API and handling loading states.
+Moved to a separate file from HomeContainer to simplify the structure and create space for further extension.

 **ImageGrid**
 Displays a grid of images.
 Supports infinite scrolling and manual loading of more images.
+Responsive depending on the screen size with reducing to 2 or 1 column on smaller screens.

 **ImageCard**
 Represents an individual image in the grid.
+Has a presentation in Storybook that inclused simple previw and storybook test that checks focus-within behaviour

 **ImageModal**
 Displays a full-screen preview of the selected image.

-**Announcer**
+**A11yVisuallyHidden**
+Handles visually hidden accessible texts

+**Button, Icon**
+Simple core components

+**liveAnnouncement**
 Handles live announcements for screen readers to improve accessibility.

-**useImageLoader**
-Custom hook to manage fetching images from the API and handling loading states.

-**useAnnouncer**
-Custom hook to manage live announcements for screen readers.

 ## Accessibility